saisito/neutrones-gamma_classifier/README.md

 # Project Overview

-This project focuses on Machine Learning applications in the Water Cherenkov Detector.
+This project focuses on Machine Learning applications in Water Cherenkov Detectors.
 All functionalities and analyses are currently contained within the `process.ipynb` file.

 ## Downloading Data Files